jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

 This error indicates that the password-less ssh may not be properly configured.
 Password-less ssh needs to be configured on the node that the Enterprise Gateway is running on to all other worker nodes.

 In general, you can look for more information in the proxy launch log for Yarn Client kernels.
-The default location is /tmp/proxy_launch.log or it can be configured using the environment variable `EG_PROXY_LAUNCH_LOG` during Enterprise Gateway start up.
-For more information, see [Starting Enterprise Gateway](getting-started.html#starting-enterprise-gateway)
+The default location is /tmp/jeg_proxy_launch.log and it can be configured using the environment variable `EG_PROXY_LAUNCH_LOG` during Enterprise Gateway start up.
+See [Starting Enterprise Gateway](getting-started.html#starting-enterprise-gateway) for an example of starting the Enterprise Gateway from a script and [Supported Environment Variables](config-options.html#supported-environment-variables-with-default-values) for a list of configurable environment variables.